poirierlouis/godot-cli/README.md

 > Not production ready (alpha stage).
 >
-> It has only been tested and implemented for Windows (macOS and Linux shall be supported later).
+> It has been tested and implemented on Windows and Linux (Ubuntu), macOS shall be supported later.
 >
 > It is not endorsed nor supported by Godot.